seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-liberty-app-to-openshift-local.md

 #### Set OC CLI variables

-Before proceeding, ensure you have set the oc CLI variables.
+Before proceeding, ensure you have set the OC CLI variables.
 You don't know how many times I missed this only to encounter frustrating problems.

 ````cmd
 crc podman-env